 If the problem is the result of partners not wanting to contribute enough, the solution is more complex.
-Participants will not want to contribute because either they feel that they get no benefit from contributing, they benefit even though they don't contribute, or the contribution required of them is beyond their capacity.
-If the case is that the partners either feel that they do receive no benefit even though they contribute or that they benefit even though they do not contribute, the following two sections may be helpful in changing conditions so that partners are more motivated to contribute.
-If the partners do not have sufficient capacity to contribute what is needed to achieve the aims of the partnership the, participating groups should explore three options.
+Participants will not want to contribute because either they feel that they get no benefit from contributing, they benefit even though they don't contribute, or the contribution required of them is beyond their capacity.30 If the case is that the partners either feel that they do receive no benefit even though they contribute or that they benefit even though they do not contribute, the following two sections may be helpful in changing conditions so that partners are more motivated to contribute.
+If the partners do not have sufficient capacity to contribute what is needed to achieve the aims of the partnership, the participating groups should explore three options.
 They are: involving more or different partners, looking to outside sources to provide the necessary resources, or, adopting a smaller scale, shorter-term goal that is within the partners' capacity.
 If the partners cannot match their resources with a goal after trying all three options, they should dissolve the partnership.

-Quality Three: Each partner clearly benefits from the partnership

-Partnerships are voluntary arrangements.
-Organizations explore the possibility of partnering only because they perceive a potential advantage from doing so.
-A perceived potential for advantage can motivate an organization to join a partnership.
+Quality Three: Each partner clearly benefits from the partnership can motivate an organization to join a partnership.
 It is not, however, enough of a motivation for partners to contribute significant time and resources to an initiative outside of their central mandate.
-Such a motivation must come in the form of a clear benefit that will certainly be received through contributing to the partnership.
-The nature of these benefits can and should vary widely based on the partner and their particular needs and concerns.
+Such a motivation must come in the form of a clear benefit that will certainly be received as a result of contributing to the partnership.
+The nature of these benefits can and should vary widely based on the partner and their particular needs and concerns.31